flux-framework/flux-core/doc/man1/flux-update.rst

 This is necessary to prevent possible unintended bypass of limits or other checks on a job by a guest.

-The flux-update(1) command may also support special handling of values for specific keys.
+The :program:`flux update` command may also support special handling of values for specific keys.
 Those special cases are documented in the SPECIAL KEYS section below.